Krinkle/timotijhof.net/_posts/2013-10-01-intuition-migrated-to-tool-labs.md

 title: Intuition migrated to Tool Labs
 tags: wiki-tools
 redirect_from:
-- /2013/intuition-migrated-to-tool-labs/ # former WordPress site
+- /2013/intuition-migrated-to-tool-labs/ # former WordPress site (imported)
+- /2014/intuition-migrated-to-tool-labs/ # former WordPress site (renamed)
 ---

 The Intuition tool has been migrated from Toolserver to Tool Labs.